Kerberos

 and KRB_AS_REQ

-have a common structure as the KRB_KDC_REQ
+have a common structure as the message.

-message format is used for the reply from the KDC for either an initial (AS) request or a subsequent (TGS) request.
+On the other hand, the message format is used for the reply from the KDC for either an initial (AS) request or a subsequent (TGS) request.

 message to request a ticket-granting ticket (TGT) from the KDC ([RFC4120] section 5.3).